Lapus/Wct/README.md

 ### Development

-Want to contribute? *Nope!*
+You need to write a big program? *Nope!*

-Wct Editor created for brain explosion, "gaming with it", hacking, but ***NOT FOR BIG PROGRAMMS***!
+Wct Editor created for the brain explosion, writing small programs for hacking, and so on.
+But not for writing large programs!
 If you write a large program (more, than 1 MB), you may lose your mind!

-Also, if you're crazy , Wct IDE is best for you!
+Also, if you're crazy, Wct IDE is best for you!

 ### Todo's